vinoth-vk-16/SuperSpidey/backend/email_management/README.md

 ```

 ### GET /fetch-specific-spidey
-Fetch emails belonging to specific thread IDs for a user with simplified email data.
-Returns only essential fields for lightweight API responses.
+Fetch specific threads by thread IDs for a user with simplified email data grouped by thread.

 **URL Parameters:**
 - `user_email`: The email address of the user (required)